AnLaVN/AChat/README.md

 > Ứng dụng được lấy cảm hứng từ [cvnl.app](cvnl.app), cảm ơn vì đã cho tôi khoảng thời gian tuyệt vời và những ý tưởng tuyệt vời.
 >
 ### English
-> AChat is my first personal project, written after finishing Java2 at FPoly, to test my knowledge as well as my ability to learn new knowledge on the internet, this is also the foundation for projects later like [AL-Library](https://github.com/AnLaVN/AL-Library), [EOA](https://github.com/AnLaVN/EOA),...
+> AChat is my first personal project, written after finishing Java 3 at FPoly, to test my knowledge as well as my ability to learn new knowledge on the internet, this is also the foundation for projects later like [AL-Library](https://github.com/AnLaVN/AL-Library), [EOA](https://github.com/AnLaVN/EOA),...
 >
 > Basically AChat is a chat application with strangers, which means that both your identity and the other person's identity are hidden.
 You don't need to be afraid of your information being leaked, unless you give it to strangers.
 The app also doesn't store your messages so you can rest assured about your privacy, so if you exit the app or end the conversation, all messages will be lost, be careful.
 >